 One of the small regional convoy routes established at the time was the Trinidad to Guantanamo Bay (Cuba) run.
 These “TAG” convoys shuttled across the Caribbean at low speed due to the nature of the small coasters and tankers that often made them up, which made them the perfect target for U-boats.
 On 12 Nov 1942, not even a year into her war, Erie was escorting TAG Convoy #20 when U-163 came across the little gunboat just out of Curacao.
 Being the most valuable ship in the convoy, KrvKpt.
 Kurt-Eduard Engelmann fired three torpedoes at her.
 In a testament to her sturdy design, she suffered just 18 casualties and was able to beach rather than sink.

-However, a resulting fire left Erie at a near total loss.
+However, a resulting fire left Erie at a near-total loss.
 Towed to Willemstad harbor in the Dutch West Indies (now Curacao), she capsized three weeks later and settled in the harbor.
-Struck from the Naval List 28 July 1943, she was salvaged in 1952 and her hulk sunk in deeper water.
+Struck from the Naval List on 28 July 1943, she was salvaged in 1952, and her hulk sunk in deeper water.
 Today her memory is kept alive for posterity online by a most excellent association from which we used much information for this piece.

 (Note: Erie‘s death was avenged.
-U-163 was sunk 13 March 1943 just four months after Erie‘s attack.
-The boat was sent to Davy Jones in the North Atlantic north-west of Cape Finisterre by depth charges from the Canadian corvette HMCS Prescott with all hands, to include Engelmann, lost).
+U-163 was sunk on 13 March 1943 just four months after Erie‘s attack.
+The boat was sent to Davy Jones in the North Atlantic northwest of Cape Finisterre by depth charges from the Canadian corvette HMCS Prescott with all hands, to include Engelmann, lost).

 Erie‘s sister Charleston, after World War II, was largely unneeded.
 The Navy had hundreds of new ships and no naval limitations treaty requirements to adhere to anymore, which made the lone survivor of a two-ship class that carried a unique main gun and propulsion plant very much surplus.